 DESIGNER PRO X

-Service then this update is free, otherwise you can upgrade / renew your Update Service on magix.com.
+then these updates are free, otherwise you can upgrade / renew your Update Service on magix.com.

-If you already have 15.0 installed (you can check in Help > About) the update will download automatically.
-Owners
+If you already have 15.0 installed (you can check in Help > About) then the update will download automatically.

-of versions older than 15.0 will need to re-download Designer Pro, there is no auto-update.
-You can uninstall your
+Owners of versions older than 15.0 will need to re-download Designer Pro, there is no auto-update.
+You can

 You can find Release Notes in German, French, Italian, Spanish and Dutch here.

 A bonus content update!
 If you have a current Update Service you will see this brand new content in your

 Online Content Catalog now:

 3 Business Web Themes (Superfood Store, Law Firm and Yoga Trainer)